Real Estate Tech Trends for Agents in 2026: What to Adopt and What to Skip

 Before you add anything, get your funnel logic straight.
 If your lead path is fuzzy, your tech will be fuzzy too.
 A clean reference is Real Estate Marketing Funnels: What They Are and How to Build One, then you can map every tool to one step in that funnel.

 Tech is a multiplier, not a savior.
-If your manual follow-up is messy, automation just scales the mess faster.
-Track one metric that tells the truth: lead-to-appointment ratio, by source, every week.
+If manual follow-up is messy, automation just scales the mess faster.
+Track the one metric that tells the truth: lead-to-appointment ratio by source every week.

 Autonomous lead nurture that actually books appointments